Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: Model

-\end{widetext} where $t$ is the tunnel coupling, $U$ is the onsite repulsion, $V_+$ and $V_-$ are the matrix elements of Coulomb interaction, $E_Z=g \mu_B B$ with $g=2$ as the Si $g$-factor is the Zeeman splitting, $\mu_B$ is the Bohr magneton, and $B=|\bm{B}|$.
-The terms $b_{x}$, $b_{z}$, and $b_B$ are produced by an applied magnetic field gradient along $x$, $z$ axes and $\bm{B}$, respectively, where the three directions for $x$, $z$, and $\bm{B}$ form a right-handed basis.
+The Hamiltonian in our basis reads \begin{widetext}{ } where $t$ is the tunnel coupling, $U$ is the onsite repulsion, $V_+$ and $V_-$ are the matrix elements of Coulomb interaction, and $E_Z=g \mu_B B$ is the Zeeman splitting with $B=|\bm{B}|$, the Bohr magneton $\mu_B$, and $g=2$ as the electron $g$-factor in Si.
+The terms $b_{x}$, $b_{z}$, and $b_B$ are produced by an applied magnetic field gradient along the $x$, $z$ axes and $\bm{B}$, respectively, where the three orthogonal directions for $x$, $z$, and $\bm{B}$ form a right-handed basis (meaning that $\bm{B}$ points in the negative $y$ direction, given that the axes $x$, $y$, $z$ belong to a right-handed coordinate system).
 For simplicity, we set $b_z=0$ in the following, as it can be achieved experimentally using a micromagnet.
-The electrical bias (detuning) between the dots is denoted by $\epsilon$, where $\epsilon=0$ is for the unbiased DQD.\cite{stepanenko:prb12}
+The electrical bias (detuning) between the dots is denoted by $\epsilon$, where $\epsilon=0$ is for the unbiased DQD \cite{stepanenko:prb12}.

 The electron-phonon matrix elements are